 Terry Latham was 69 at the time, otherwise healthy and happy and looking forward to a Southern California beachfront retirement lifestyle with the love of his life.

-He already had bravely fought off two previous cancer scares.
-Then came this staggering punch called mesothelioma.
+He already had bravely fought off two previous cancers scares.
+Then came this punch in the face called mesothelioma.

 “We just looked at each other.
 We were stunned, devastated, afraid.
 But he’s a fighter, and I knew he wouldn’t give up easily,” his wife recalled.
 “Driving home, I told him, ‘Look, these are only doctors telling us this now.
 They are not gods.
 Let’s see what we can do.’”

 That was 10 years ago.
 Since then, they have done a lot.

 Today Latham is one of America’s longest-living pleural mesothelioma survivors, an inspiration to many and a living testament to the expertise of thoracic surgeon Dr. Robert Cameron and his staff at the Ronald Reagan UCLA Medical Center.

 Latham continues to thrive, overcoming myriad health issues that long ago would have sacked a less-determined man.